jellyfin/jellyfin/MediaBrowser.WebDashboard/dashboard-ui/bower_components/query-string/readme.md

 ## Nesting

-This module intentionally doesn't support nesting as it's not spec'd and varies between implementations, which causes a lot of [edge cases](https://github.com/visionmedia/node-querystring/issues).
+This module intentionally doesn't support nesting as it's not specced and varies between implementations, which causes a lot of [edge cases](https://github.com/visionmedia/node-querystring/issues).

 You're much better off just converting the object to a JSON string: